-Sony has established a nationwide cooperative recycling network with five other manufacturers.
+Sony has established a nationwide cooperative recycling network with four other manufacturers.
 As a consequence, Sony-manufactured televisions are now recycled at 15 recycling plants across Japan.
-Sony operates Green Cycle Corp. in Aichi prefecture.
+One of these plants is operated by Green Cycle Corporation, which manages a recycling business as a Sony Group company.

-In fiscal year 2013, approximately 359,000 CRT televisions and 116,000 flat-screen televisions manufactured by Sony were recycled.
+In fiscal year 2014, approximately 319,000 CRT televisions and 147,000 flat-screen televisions manufactured by Sony were recycled.
 The Home Appliance Recycling Law obliges manufacturers to maintain recycling rates of at least 55% for CRT televisions and at least 50% for flat-screen televisions.
 Sony has consistently exceeded these rates since fiscal year 2001.
-In fiscal year 2013, the recycling rate for Sony-manufactured CRT televisions was 79%, while for Sony-manufactured flat-screen televisions it was 90%.
+In fiscal year 2014, the recycling rate for Sony-manufactured CRT televisions was 77%, while for Sony-manufactured flat-screen televisions it was 89%.

-Television Recycling in Japan (Fiscal 2013)
+Television Recycling in Japan (Fiscal 2014)

-Units CRT televisions LCD and plasma televisions Number of products brought into plants Thousand 368 122 Number of products recycled Thousand 359 116 Total weight of products processed Tons 9,403 2,276 Total weight of recycled products and materials Tons 7,509 2,068 Recycling rate % 79% 90%
+Units CRT televisions LCD and plasma televisions Number of products brought into plants Thousand 325 149 Number of products recycled Thousand 319 147 Total weight of products processed Tons 8,162 2,883 Total weight of recycled products and materials Tons 6,294 2,580 Recycling rate % 77 89